Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Dephased and undephased Quantum Otto heat engines

-\begin{remark} Until now, we were talking about the \textit{undephased engine} and for an arbitrary finite dimensional working medium.
-But before we continue, let's clarify the nature of the energy change after applying the unital channel $\Phi$, i.e., the nature of $\langle E_{3}\rangle-\langle E_{2}\rangle$.
-When the channel $\Phi$ is unitary, then in this case, the energy change is work, since it preserves the entropy of the system.
-In this paper, on the other hand, we are considering unital channels (\textit{not unitary channels}) that change the entropy of the system, and thus the energy provided is \textit{heat}. \end{remark}
+\begin{remark} Before we continue, let's clarify the nature of the energy change after applying the unital channel $\Phi$, i.e., the nature of $\langle E_{3}\rangle-\langle E_{2}\rangle$.
+When the channel $\Phi$ is unitary, then in this case, the energy change is work, since $\Phi$ preserves the entropy of the system; see Refs. \cite{Alipour,Chen,Bernardo,Behzadi,Ahmadi}.
+Please note that unitary operations are an example of unital channels, since for an arbitrary $U$ we have $U(\mathbb{1}_{d}/d)U^{\dagger}=\mathbb{1}_{d}/d$.
+In this paper, on the other hand, we are considering unital channels that change the entropy of the system, and thus the energy provided is \textit{heat}.
+An example of quantum unital channels that have been used to fuel quantum thermal machines (see, e.g., Refs. \cite{Kim,Das,Elouard,Buffoni,Anka,Behzadi,Prasanna1, KimT,Sagawa,Jordan,Chand,Lisboa,Shanhe, Bresque,JuzarSong,JordanNM,Yamamoto,BiswasP,SantosJ,BhandariJ,Perna,Robert}) is quantum projective measurements. \end{remark}